tcdowney/downey-io-jekyll/blog/_posts/2018-07-01-raspberry-pi-3-heat-sink-comparison.md

   - thermal tape raspberry pi
   - science
 excerpt:
- "An unscientific study of the thermal performance of the Raspberry Pi 3 Model B with and without a heat sink.
-As a bonus, we'll also compare performance of the heat sinks when adhered with thermal paste vs. thermal tape."
+ "Does the Raspberry Pi 3 even need a heat sink?
+An unscientific look into that age-old question that investigates the thermal performance of the Raspberry Pi 3 Model B with and without a heat sink.
+As a bonus, we'll also consider thermal paste versus thermal tape."
 description:
-  "An unscientific study of the thermal performance of the Raspberry Pi 3 Model B with and without a heat sink.
-As a bonus, we'll also compare performance of the heat sinks when adhered with thermal paste vs. thermal tape."
+  "Does the Raspberry Pi 3 even need a heat sink?
+An unscientific look into that age-old question that investigates the thermal performance of the Raspberry Pi 3 Model B with and without a heat sink.
+As a bonus, we'll also consider thermal paste versus thermal tape."
 ---

 <div>